fontforge/designwithfontforge.com/en-US/Glossary.md

 Sometimes it is important to indicate that a horizontal edge is indeed horizontal.
 But the edge has no corresponding edge with which to make a normal stem.
 In this case a special hint is used with a width of -20 (or -21).
 A ghost hint must lie entirely within a glyph.
 If it is at the top of a contour, use a width of -20, if at the bottom, use -21.
 Ghost hints should also lie within BlueZones.

-(The spec also mentions vertical ghost hints, but as there are no vertical bluezones it is not clear how these should be used.)
+(The spec also mentions vertical ghost hints, but as there are no vertical BlueZones it is not clear how these should be used.)

 ### Glyph